 Thank you for looking ~

-Some of these prints and others from the series may also be seen at
+Some of these prints and others from the series may also be seen, when reopens, at

 Joseph Carrol & Sons Gallery, 450 Harrison Ave in the SOWA Art District of Boston, MA.